clastix/kamaji/docs/content/reference/api.md

 used for system agents or other privileged things that are allowed to see the host machine.
 Most containers will NOT need this.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#hostpath
----
-TODO(jonesdl) We need to restrict who can use host directory mounts and who can/can not mount host directories as read/write.

 <table>
     <thead>